logaretm/vee-validate/docs/guide/basics.md

 </ValidationProvider>
 ```

 You can add more rules to your field.
-To do that, define a rule that ensures that the field value must be an even number:
+To do that, define a rule that ensures that the field value must be an odd number:

 ```js
 import { extend } from 'vee-validate';